-This question is designed to remove vague or unimportant wording from your manuscript.
+This question removes vague or unimportant wording from your manuscript.

 This point can also help in structuring your document when used in terms of context – ask yourself if the sentence fits into the manuscript, then section, then paragraph.
 Maybe this sentence is useful but not in its current location.

-Is this point understandable for my audience, meaning are the terms and concepts either available to the common base level of knowledge available to my readers or have they been appropriately explained?
+i.e., are the terms and concepts either available to the common base level of knowledge available to my readers or have the terms been appropriately explained?

-So how do we apply this so what test to our own work?
-Lets look at an example:
+Example: So how do we apply this “so what” test to our own work?

 “Polymers have been recently applied to enhance therapeutics.”